Polar bears. Pandas. Penguins. There's a reason why these species are poster animals for the environmental movement: They're cute.

 Even in areas where polar bears have a chance of persisting, including the Canadian Arctic islands and some coastal areas of northern Greenland, polar bears will face changes they may or may not be able to adapt to, such as change in prey availability or even hybridization with brown bears.

-Researchers estimate this majestic and intelligent species could be gone as soon as 2020 — yes, just four years from now — according to some estimates.
+Researchers estimate this majestic and intelligent species could be gone as soon as 2020, according to some estimates.
 The cause of their loss is due to the profound rise in ivory poaching.

 "Between 2010 and 2013, Africa lost an average of 7 percent of its entire elephant population each year, researchers found.
 Elephant births only boost the population by 5 percent annually, so more elephants are being killed each year than are being born," reports International Business Times.